3 days in Lake Mead National Recreation Area & Boulder City

 Some hikes and activities may not be available due to temperatures or water levels.
 Do your research ahead of time and plan accordingly.

-The desert sun can be intense—bring plenty of water, sunscreen, and a hat.
-If you feel dizzy, nauseous, or have a headache, get out of the sun immediately and drink water to cool down.
+The desert sun can be intense—bring a hat, sunglasses, and plenty of sunscreen.
+Drink plenty of water—around a quart per hour.
+If you feel unwell, get out of the sun and drink water to cool down.

 Recreate responsibly